 Here's a brief overview of some of our additional analytics you get as part of our Academia Premium package.
 We'll break down each feature more comprehensively below.

 - Advanced Overview

 On Academia's Overview page, the default analytics page, we'll now show you additional data about the hits in your analytics table, including the university and role of Academia users visiting your pages and profile.
 We can't always find this information, but we'll do the best we can when we're able.

-As part of our basic Academia account, we include a free 30-day Impact Report.
+As part of our basic Academia account, we include your Impact Report.
 This tab, which can be found by clicking "Impact" in the top Analytics navigation bar, shows you how your papers compare to other papers similar to it on the site.

 You'll be able to easily export this data, which can be displayed to show the wide reach and impact of your papers, in places where you might feel it's valuable: be that applying for a job, appearing in front of a tenure committee, or competing for a grant.